hashbang/ssh-check-keys/README.md

 * small key sizes
 * keys impacted by 2008 compromized randomness bug in openssh

-should take one or more keys via stdin or a filename. exit 0 if all checks pass
+Should take one or more keys via stdin or a filename. exit 0 if all checks pass If run with no stdin or arguments, will check the .ssh/authorized_keys{,.d/*} for the current user.